jamesdconklin/ThereMax/README.md

 -Down, and -Move listeners.
 Touch events, containing a list of touches instead of one click position, proved a little trickier.
-I had to make a best guess as to which touch corresponded to which element, and made efforts to reconcile positioning whenever an element or toch became orphaned:
+I had to make a best guess as to which touch corresponded to which element, and made efforts to reconcile positioning whenever an element or touch became orphaned:

 ```js
 handleTouchMove(e) {